Sgrahminator/follow_the_rainbow_travels/README.md

 Concept: A worldwide, user-driven recommendation website where LGBTQIA+ individuals and allies can share and discover LGBTQIA+ friendly and accepting places and/or events across various categories.

-Login/Register Page ("/"): User-centric gateway for both returning and new members of the Follow the Rainbow Travels community.
+Login/Register Page ("/"): User-centric gateway for both returning and new members of the "Follow the Rainbow Travels" community.
- - Features straightforward login and registration forms with clearly outlined benefits for joining the community.
+ - Features straightforward registration and login forms with clearly outlined benefits for joining the community.
  - Emphasizes the platform's commitment to safety, privacy, and respectful interactions.
+ - Registration will have Name (First and Last), Username (a unique user created name for themselves), Pronouns (a drop down of options - 'He/Him', 'She/Her', 'They/Them', 'He/They', 'She/They', 'Other'), Membership Type (radio button choice of LGBTQIA+ or Ally), Email, Password (hashed), and Confirm Password.
  - Login being the usual Email and Password (hashed) form.
- - Registration will have Name (First and Last), Username (a unique user created name for themselves), Pronouns (a drop down of options - 'He/Him', 'She/Her', 'They/Them', 'He/They', 'She/They', 'Other'), Membership Type (radio button choice of LGBTQIA+ or Ally), Email, Password (hashed), and Confirm Password.
+ - Once registered properly the user will receive a successfully registered message, the page will refresh, and the user will be directed to the Login section.
- - Once logged in the user will direct/route to the Home Page ("/home").
+ - Once logged in the user will be directed to the Home Page ("/home").
  - Typically the home page would be the main route ("/"), in this case the login/registration page is the main route ("/") - users can not see anything within the website unless they're registered and logged in.

+LOGIN/REGISTRATION PAGE

+This is one, single page and Registration and Login need to work as separate functions, yet work seamlessly together.

+Main Content:
+*The registration section will be aligned to the left side of the page and the login section will be beside or next to it aligned to the right.
+Then under registration and login there will be several sections: "Membership Exclusivity for Your Safety", "Why Join", and "Our Commitment to Safety and Respect."*

+*Registration* - This section is aligned to the far left of the page with the Login section directly next to it aligned to the far right of the page.
+It will have the following above the form:
+For New Adventurers:
+Not signed up yet?
+What are you waiting for?
+Become a part of our inclusive community and gain access to a world of recommendations and experiences that you won’t find anywhere else.
+A place to feel safe, show support, and be yourself.

+The Form should look like this:
+First and Last Name: *Both first and last name - Name is required - Must be a minimum of 2 characters*
+Username: *a unique name the user chooses for themselves - Username is required - Must be a minimum of 2 characters*
+Pronouns: *a drop down choice of 'He/Him', 'She/Her', 'They/Them', 'He/They', 'She/They', 'Other'*
+Membership Type: *Radio buttons with the options, 'LGBTQIA+' or 'Ally'*
+Email: the users email *Email is required - Email must be in correct format. example: 'abc@xyz.com' - Must be a minimum of 9 characters*
+Create a Password: *hashed - Password is required - Must be a minimum of 8 characters - Must be a mixture of upper and lower case - must be a mixture of letters and numbers*
+Confirm Password: *hashed - Confirm Password is required - Must match Password*

+Directly below the form is a button that says "Register"

+Once registered properly the user clicks the Register button, receives a successfully registered message, and is directed to the login section

+*Login* - This section is aligned to the far right of the page with the Registration section directly next to it aligned to the far left of the page.
+It will have the following above the form:
+For Returning Users:
+Are you an explorer who has already joined our mission?
+Welcome back!
+Just enter your email and password below to jump right back into discovering and recommending LGBTQIA+ friendly and accepting spaces.

+The Form should look like this:
+Email: *the users email they used to register - Email is required - Email must be in correct format. example: 'abc@xyz.com'*
+Password: *hashed - Password is required*
+  - If the password or email are incorrect or not register the wording should state 'Account not Found', to try and keep things more secure*

+Directly below the form is a button that says "Login"

+Once logged in properly the user clicks the Login button, receives a successfully logged in message, and is directed to the HomePage ("/home")

+*Below the login/registration section will be the following sections*

+Membership Exclusivity for Your Safety:
+We are deeply committed to the safety and well-being of our community.
+Access to specific content and features on Follow The Rainbow Travels is reserved exclusively for our registered members.
+This level of exclusivity is necessary to ensure a secure, private, and respectful environment.
+When you join us, you are not just gaining access to reviews, recommendations, and safety tips; you are joining a protected network dedicated to promoting LGBTQIA+ friendly spaces across the globe.
+We take your safety seriously and work tirelessly to vet all contributions to our platform.
+So why not join us and become part of a global community that thrives on respect, safety, and inclusivity?

+Why Join?
+Share your recommendations and reviews for LGBTQIA+ friendly places across categories like bars, restaurants, vacations, and more.

+Engage with a global community that's passionate about safe and welcoming spaces.

+Explore highly-rated places that you might not know about.

+Share or receive invaluable safety tips.

+Learn and interact with allies in our Ally Corner.

+Our Commitment to Safety and Respect:
+We value each member's privacy and safety.
+Rest assured that your information will be kept secure.
+For more details, visit our Privacy Policy and Terms of Service.
+In keeping with the spirit of our community, we emphasize respectful interaction.
+Any form of harassment or bullying will not be tolerated.

 *All pages except the login/registration page will have this at the top of their pages* Top of page: